terryp/metalgif/ideas.md

 ## Ozzy Osbource

-- Shot in the Dard
+- Shot in the Dark
 	- http://www.youtube.com/watch?v=XjYJIDyFofk
 		- :54 to 1:00